akeneo/pim-docs/cookbook/rule/general_information_on_rule_format.rst

             - type:
               [Diverse elements according to the action]

-Elements with * are optionals.
+Elements with * are optional.

 **Dashes** - ​before element field and after each element contained in value part are mandatory.